49ers S Jimmie Ward sidelined with hamstring injury - WHIZ News

 Jimmie Ward is coming off perhaps his best season in eight seasons in the NFL.
 He had a career-high two interceptions, including one returned for a TD, six passes defensed and 77 tackles.
 He also was one of the more dependable safeties in deep coverage in the league.

-NOTES: Shanahan said there are no updates on the status of QB Jimmy Garoppolo, who won’t travel with the team for joint practices in Minnesota this week as the Niners search for a trade partner. … RT Mike McGlinchey will miss this week with a knee injury but Shanahan said it wasn’t related to the torn quadriceps injury that knocked him out last season.
+NOTES: Shanahan said there are no updates on the status of QB Jimmy Garoppolo, who won’t travel with the team for joint practices in Minnesota this week as the Niners search for a trade partner. … The 49ers released CB Darqueze Dennard, who began camp as the top slot cornerback but has been passed recently by rookie Samuel Womack. … San Francisco also waived FB Josh Hokit, WR KeeSean Johnson and DL Tomasi Laulile. … RT Mike McGlinchey will miss this week with a knee injury but Shanahan said it wasn’t related to the torn quadriceps injury that knocked him out last season.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL